zenonet/HighLevelFunction/README.md

 - Syntax highlighting
 - Realtime transpilation
+- Saving datapack directly to your minecraft world using File-System-Access-API
 - Inline error annotations
 - Hover info for function calls
 - Hotkeys for commenting out